 Zoning is a form of regulation of property that divides the municipality into areas and sets out such matters as building location, lot coverage, parking, building height and landscaped area.
 All development proposals must comply with the Zoning By-law requirements.
 As a result, prior to proceeding with your project, you should discuss your proposal with the Municipal Planner to either ensure that the proposal complies with the By-law or determine an appropriate course of action to address the deficiency early in the process.

-To view a map of Land Inventory by Zoning Designation (click here).
+To view a map of Land Inventory by Zoning Designation (click here (PDF)).

 Zoning By-Law Amendments

 Occasionally, development proposals do not comply with either the permitted uses or the location criteria of the Zoning By-law.
 Significant deviations from the Zoning By-law will require an amendment.
 In considering an application for a zoning by-law amendment, staff will assess the conformity of the proposal to the Provincial Policy Statements and the Official Plan as well as the appropriateness of the development.
 The Planning Act sets out the legislative requirements, including a public consultation process, which must be met prior to the passing of a Zoning By-law amendment.
 Anyone can appeal a Zoning By-law amendment to the Ontario Municipal Board.
 Please refer to the Schedule of Planning Fees for the fee applicable to an application for a Zoning By-Law Amendment.
 Minor deviations from the Zoning By-Law will require a Minor Variance.